-As part of the Anti-University Festival we organised a 2h virtual workshop on September 8th at 11am-1pm (UK time) on Zoom.
+As part of the Anti-University Festival we organised a 2h virtual workshop on September 8th 2022 at 11am-1pm (UK time) on Zoom.
 We explored food recipes as a way of capturing culture, history and setting instructions for our future.
+Participants could use our templates or submit their own recipe.

 Inspiration